Onwrikbaar/NeoDK/Design.md

 # Design
 ## Functional design
 ### Requirements
-1. Outputs galvanically isolated from the low-voltage circuitry and any communication interface.
+1. Outputs galvanically isolated from the low-voltage circuitry and the communication interface.
 2. Four monopolar symmetric biphasic outputs, no 'channels'.
 3. Sufficient output power to drive even the largest internal electrodes with high intensity.
-4. Battery-powered, and very energy-efficient.
+4. Very energy-efficient, so optionally battery-powered.
 5. Controllable by externally/remotely running software.

 ### Electrical characteristics (preliminary)